December 1, 2005

 Guess The Airline - November 2005

 I decided to give you visitors a break this month with a fairly easy advertisement.
 Of course, there's always the batch of wrong answers, but at least it's satisfying to see people recognize the clues behind an advertisement.
-One last time, have a look at this advertisement published on a Time Asia issue of the late 1990s.

 October 1, 2005